Ayc0/mock-match-media/README.md

 ## Jest

-In `jest.setup.js`, you only need to import `mock-match-media/jest-setup`.
+In `jest.setup.js`, you only need to import `mock-match-media/jest-setup` (or `mock-match-media/jest-setup.cjs` depending on your config).
 It'll:

 -   install the `matchMedia` polyfill
 -   add a call to `cleanup` in `afterAll` to auto-cleanup your env in after each `test`/`it`.